city-of-saint-louis/gis-asset-manager-ui/CONTRIBUTING.md

 8. All pull requests will be **reviewed by maintainers** and must **pass all checks** (linting, tests, build, etc.) before merging.

 **Security Vulnerabilities:**
-If you discover a security vulnerability, please report it privately via [GitHub Security Advisories](https://github.com/city-of-saint-louis/gis-asset-manager-ui/security/advisories) or email, rather than submitting a public issue or pull request.
+If you discover a security vulnerability, please report it privately via [GitHub Security Advisories](https://github.com/city-of-saint-louis/gis-asset-manager-ui/security/advisories) or email <cinweb@stlouis-mo.gov>, rather than submitting a public issue or pull request.